turingschool-examples/hang-in-there-boilerplate/README.md

 ![Screen-Shot-2020-04-01-at-12-54-14-PM.png](https://i.postimg.cc/BtWyVPz9/Screen-Shot-2020-04-01-at-12-54-14-PM.png)

 - When a user clicks the "Make Your Own Poster" button, we should see the form, and the main poster should be hidden

-- When a user clicks the "View Saved Posters" button, we should see the saved posters area, and the main poster should be hidden
-- When a user clicks the "Nevermind, take me back!" or "Back to Main" buttons, we should only see the main poster section
-- In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks
+- We added an event listener for the click on the make my own poster button, a function is called that reassigns the hidden class to the main poster class and off the poster form class.
+We applied this same idea to the rest of the buttons on the app

 _Hint: go check out the HTML and CSS files to see how the form and saved posters sections are being hidden in the first place_